SangeethaKannas/sangeethakannas.github.io/All Tips/social-rules.md

 21. Never talk about your riches in the midst of the poor.
 Similarly, don't talk about your children in the midst of the barren.

-22.After reading a good message try to say "Thanks for the message".
+22. After reading a good message try to say "Thanks for the message".